John Rensenbrink: Community work

 Rensenbrink helped found Merrymeeting Community Action (MCA) in mid-coast Maine in 1966–1967.
 Together with Professor Paul Hazelton of Bowdoin College's Education Department, Rensenbrink developed and wrote for MCA the first successfully funded anti-poverty program in Maine and served on MCA's board of directors for several years.

 In 1999, Rensenbrink, together with his wife Carla and several fellow townspeople, created Topsham's Future, a citizen action group dedicated to balancing the then very rapid economic development of Topsham with the preservation and vitality of community values and neighborhood integrity.
 One of its major accomplishments was creation of the Cathance River Nature Preserve through extended negotiations with retirement-community developer John Wasileski.
 Building on their success in the negotiation, Rensenbrink and Wasileski joined together to found the Cathance River Education Alliance a program in 2000.
 The program provides hands-on ecological education for thousands of students and teachers in area schools.
 In 2019, the road leading to the CERA office was renamed "Rensenbrink Way."

 Together with several other concerned and influential citizens of Topsham in 2008, Rensenbrink helped defeat at the polls a proposal to replace Topsham's Town Meeting form of government with a council form of government.
 Following this they persuaded the town Select Board to create a Topsham Government Improvement Committee.
 This committee, chaired by Rensenbrink, produced a Report recommending improvements in Topsham's Town Meeting, some of which have been instituted with others pending.

 Rensenbrink, as part of his goal to help develop an international community of strong ecological and politically alert activists from among Greens and Green-minded people, established the Green Horizon Foundation in 2002, and continued as its president.
 Among its projects, it publishes Green Horizon Magazine, which got its start in 2003.
 Rensenbrink was its chief editor together with co-editor Steve Welzer of the New Jersey Green Party.
-The foundation also conducts a website (www.Green-Horizon.org) and does book publishing.
+The foundation also conducts a website and does book publishing.